 His design projects include the art direction of the Museum für Moderne Kunst Frankfurt am Main, the Forsythe Company, Luma Arles, Fogo Island Arts, Documenta 11, the Corporate Identity for Zumtobel, the Jewish Museum Frankfurt, Gwanju Folly II Korea, the Städel Architecture Class, the German Pavillion: Venice Biennale 2007 and 2009, the 7th International Architecture Biennial (BIA) São Paulo, Manifesta 7, publication series for Sternberg Press as well as many other books for (individual) artists.

-is a freely thinking graphic designer, lecturer, and the artistic assistant of the graphic design department at Bauhaus University Weimar.
+is a graphic designer, lecturer, printer and the artistic assistant of the graphic design department at Bauhaus University Weimar.
 He also co-founded an independent silk screen workshop located in Weimar.